Lex-2008/facebook2email/README.md

 --------

-* Uses permanent Chrome profile, in which you can login to Facebook and view private groups (although this can be changed, ofc)
+* Uses permanent Chrome profile, in which you can login to Facebook to give script access to private groups
+(although this can be changed, ofc)
 * Sends text of new posts by email
-* Optionally attaches their screenshots to emails
+* Optionally with post screenshots
 * Is expected to be driven by cron
-(doesn't have its own task scheduler - is it a feature or anti-feature?)
+(doesn't have its own task scheduler - is it a feature or lack of feature?)

 Requirements
 ------------